vando026/surgeon/docs/4-Customer-methods.md

 customerIdToName(207488736, cdat)
 customerIdToName(List(207488736, 744085924), cdat)
 ```
+### Convert customer name to Id

-Inversely, you can get a customer name from an Id from the customer data.
+Conversely, you can get a customer name from an Id from the customer data.

 ```scala mdoc
 // can be String or List[String]
 customerNameToId("TV2", cdat)
 customerNameToId(List("TV2", "BASC"), cdat)
 ```

+### Customer Ids on Databricks path

 Another useful method is to get all the customer Ids from a data path on
 Databricks.
 You can do so using the `customerIds` method, which takes a path